Professional Reviews

 Kaspersky Safe Kids provides flexible options for setting time limits and scheduling, with the ability to block devices or simply send warnings when daily time limits are reached.
 It’s easy to set daily screen time limits, and the app allows you to choose which apps can still be used when the device is blocked.

-Kaspersky Safe Kids costs $22.99 / year and lets you monitor unlimited devices, so it’s great for large families.
+Kaspersky Safe Kids costs $1.83 / month and lets you monitor unlimited devices, so it’s great for large families.
 You can also get it for free for 1 year with a Kaspersky Premium subscription.
+Note that you can’t purchase it in the US, as the government has banned the sale of all Kaspersky products.

 Bottom Line:

-Kaspersky Safe Kids provides a great YouTube Safe Search feature and very good web filtering with 10+ predefined site categories on Windows.
-I like that the app lets kids request access to specific blocked sites, and I was impressed to see that not even the top VPNs can bypass its web filtering.
+Kaspersky Safe Kids provides a great YouTube Safe Search feature for Windows and very good web filtering with 10+ predefined site categories on top browsers like Chrome and Firefox across several Windows versions.
 Kaspersky Safe Kids supports unlimited devices and comes with a 30-day money-back guarantee.

 Read our full Kaspersky Safe Kids review

-Net Nanny provides good web filtering as well as other helpful web and screen time monitoring features.
+Net Nanny provides good web filtering on Windows 10 and 11 as well as other helpful web and screen time monitoring features.
 I really like that Net Nanny’s web filtering uses a VPN, making it harder for kids to bypass restrictions.

 Unfortunately, Net Nanny can’t detect and block Windows apps (like Qustodio and Norton Family), so you can’t use it to prevent your kids from playing offline games.